lionel-lawrence/lionel-lawrence/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on LLM applications in AI Agent for Risk Managers, and other applications in Consumer Spending & Payment systems
+- 🔭 Currently building LLM-powered fee proposal engines, legal QA systems, and consumer payments intelligence for enterprise adoption.
-- 👯 I’m looking to collaborate on building LLM and AI applications for FinTech
+- 👯 Open to collaborating on FinTech and enterprise-scale LLM products.
-- 💬 Ask me about: Use-cases involving LLM, Analytics, Machine Learning & Banking
+- 💬 Ask me about: GenAI, ML/Analytics, NLP/RAG, and AI in Banking & Risk.
-- 📫 How to reach me: lionel2997@gmail.com
+- 📫 Reach me at: lionel2997@gmail.com

 <br />